Which place is cheaper, Providence or Columbia?

 In October, Columbia is generally much warmer than Providence.
-Temperatures in Columbia average around 64°F (18°C), and Providence stays around 53°F (12°C).
+Daily temperatures in Columbia average around 64°F (18°C), and Providence fluctuates around 53°F (12°C).

 It's quite sunny in Providence.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives more sunshine than Providence during autumn.
 Columbia gets 230 hours of sunny skies, while Providence receives 211 hours of full sun in the autumn.

 In October, Columbia usually receives less rain than Providence.
 Columbia gets 3 inches (75 mm) of rain, while Providence receives 3.3 inches (83 mm) of rain each month for the autumn.

 Both Providence and Columbia during the winter are popular places to visit.

 Be prepared for some very cold days in Providence.
 Columbia is much warmer than Providence in the winter.
 The daily temperature in Columbia averages around 45°F (7°C) in January, and Providence fluctuates around 28°F (-2°C).